stephondoestech/legendary-robot/src/content/blog/backstage_idp.md

 # Why Backstage is Worth the Investment

-Despite the required commitment, the payoff can be transformative.
+Despite the required commitment, the payoff can be transformative if carried out intentionally.
 A well-implemented Backstage platform empowers developers with:

 - Enhanced Productivity: Developers spend less time navigating disparate tools and more time building features.